Search

 Luggage storage at DEL

 Passengers using Terminal 3 can take advantage of the spacious CloakRoom, which has the capacity to store thousands of bags for as little as an hour or as long as 30 days.
-Rates range from as little as 100 rupees to store a small bag for an hour, to 800 rupees to store a large bag for a day (about £1 to £7.50 respectively).
+Rates range from 100 rupees for storing a small bag for up to two hours, to 600 rupees to store a large bag for a day.

 If you’re arriving at Terminal 1 or 2 and need to store your luggage at the airport, I think it’s worth it to go to Terminal 3 to use this official facility.
 Scams run rampant in India – there’s a real chance that if you deposit your belongings somewhere else, you’ll never see them again.
 I may or may not be speaking from personal experience!